Paras-is-coding/eCommerceMern/readme.md

 - and make few changes in controller, services and validator

 - make checkAcces middleware function to make filter before fetching data for access(optional)

+# product component
+- create product model at product.model.js
+- change category.router.js to product.router.js
+    - change single to array for uploading images
+- change category.controller.js to product.controller.js
+- change category.validator.js to product.validator.js
+    - change validation according to product schema
+- change category.service.js to product.service.js
+    - change transform for multiple images
+    - set category, brand and afterdiscount in transformation
+    - samething for updatetransform, make sure not to delete prev imgs

+    * Creating product we want to generate different slug even if name is same
+    - In controller, we change slug using checkSlug()
+    - we create func. in productSvc